kubeflow/community/proposals/1026-kubeflow-agentic-platform/implementation-plan.md

 - A supported Kagent approval integration that can bind approval to a preview intent.
 - An HA persistence choice for preview, approval, Tasks, and idempotency records.
 - Agreement on policy precedence and deny-overrides behavior across all authorization layers.
-- A versioned capability-pack manifest and lifecycle policy for enablement, deprecation, and upgrades.
+- For extension profiles, a versioned capability-pack manifest and lifecycle policy for enablement, deprecation, and upgrades.
 - A participating distribution willing to own the locked reference profile.

 Until these dependencies are resolved, the KEP remains a design blueprint and should not claim Implementable status.